mjoppich/bioGUI/doc/user_guide.rst

 Within *bioGUI*, clicking the *Download Templates* button, a new dialog window opens showing a list of available templates.
 Columns can be sorted by double clicking the header, and using the search only templates which contain the searched words are shown.
 Upon selecting one or multiple (keep ctrl-key down while clicking) rows and clicking the *Download* button, those templates are downloaded and available for the user.
-Since it is possible to copy or alter templates, new templates are created at all times (no information is lost).
+Since it is possible to copy or alter templates, *bioGUI* never overwrites existing templates, but will create a new copy.

 .. image:: ./images/templates/biogui_selection.png
    :scale: 50